pingcap/docs/reference/sql/functions-and-operators/expressions-pushed-down.md

 Field description:

 + `name`: the name of the function that is prohibited from being pushed down.
-+ `store_type`: specifies the function is prohibited from being pushed down to which storage engine.
++ `store_type`: specifies to which storage engine the function is prohibited from being pushed down.
 Currently, TiDB supports the three storage engines: `tikv`, `tidb`, and `tiflash`. `store_type` is case-insensitive.
 If a function is prohibited from being pushed down to multiple storage engines, use a comma to separate each engine.
 + `reason` : The reason why the function is blacklisted.

 ### Add to the blacklist